tactcomplabs/sst-tutorials/Tutorials/Level0Tutorial.md

 processors are logical processes communicating exclusively by exchanging messages.

-How is this differnet from traditional "simulators?"
+How is this different from traditional "simulators?"
 Traditional simulators often operate with sequential execution models.
 For every new iteration of simulated wall clock time, the simulator must consider updates to each and every simulated component.
 This often implies very large runtime overheads for even simplistic simulation models.
-In contast, PDES models only update the portions of the simulation model (or models) that register changes (events) within the given simulated window of time.
+In contrast, PDES models only update the portions of the simulation model (or models) that register changes (events) within the given simulated window of time.
 In this manner, A discrete event simulation model assumes the system being simulated